MonoPInvokeCallback Support

 Limitations

-Currently, when calling MonoPInvokeCallback type functions, the parameters are not marshaled.
-Ordinary int and float types work fine, but parameters like string will crash if they are used directly because the native layer passes 'char*' and is not marshaled to string!
+Currently, when calling MonoPInvokeCallback type functions, parameters are not marshalled.
+Common int and float types work normally, but for parameters like string, since the native layer passes 'char*', it's not marshalled to string, and direct use will inevitably crash!

 If you encounter string type parameters, there are two solutions:

-Change the parameter to IntPtr type, and then call Marshal.PtrToStringUTF8 to convert the original char* type data of IntPtr type into string.
-The sample code is as follows.
+- Change the parameter to IntPtr type, then call Marshal.PtrToStringUTF8 to convert the IntPtr type raw char* data to string.
+Example code is shown below.

 [MonoPInvokeCallback(typeof(Func<Intptr, int>))]